infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 I'm not awesome, horrible, crazy, or admirable... ok, so really all of those words could be used to describe me in various moments.

-I'm just seizing this opportunity where the talent market in tech is starved, and there are a multitude of ways to earn a living after a few years of study.
+I'm just seizing this opportunity where tech is so young, to leave my mark on the internet, and create a new life.

 This opportunity is particularly abundant, since the masses are still headed off to the debt machine rather than seizing their own destiny.

-This is an incredible moment of opportunity, especially with blockchain, where everything I just wrote about tech is magnified.
+Especially with Blockchain and Crypto-Tech, the opportunity is even greater.
+Especially if you are interested in learning, many profitable opportunities arise.

+I believe that within 4 years, give or take, I will have learned enough simply by following my passion and creating this resource, that I will have learned enough to earn a comfortable living.
+It won't be necessary to monetize this site at all.
+Not to say that I'm opposed to earning money.

+In fact, in conjunction with [Web-work.tools](https://web-work.tools), I'll be sharing my web-work journey.
+So that anyone who is following along, has the interest, and some time on their hands, should be able to learn these valuable skills that have me so excited.

 ## Growing Up